 Your child’s day needs a beginning, middle and end.
 This means more work for parents since they have to create the structure kids normally have in school.
 But it’s key to having a sane summer.
 First, kids thrive on structure and knowing what comes next.
 It keeps them feeling secure, avoids crankiness and gives their day purpose.

 Second, maintaining some level of structure will help ease your kids back into the school year.

 Create a Plan

 An easy way to help provide structure is to make sure your kids know the daily plan.
-Talk briefly before bed about what's in store the next day or lay it all out in the morning.
-Remind them (and yourself) that everyone needs to be flexible during the day and that there will also be downtime for what to do this summer Omaha, Nebraska.
+Talk briefly before bed about what’s in store the next day or lay it all out in the morning.
+Remind them (and yourself) that everyone needs to be flexible during the day and that there will also be downtime for the summer.